KCL-Health-NLP/nlp_youth_awards/README.md

 - Can you think of any uses for this document representation?
 - Can you think of a way to represent words?

-## Representing words - vector semantics
+## Representing words: vector semantics